 Religious Life in the Anglican Catholic Church

 We have all heard how Religious Orders are dwindling in size and in number throughout the world and in the major denominations.
-In fact, many of the traditional Orders, those that have held to the old forms of dress and life, are experiencing some growth.
-Young people are looking for a way to serve God and His people in this world and they are looking for a committed life, a life full of love, and hard work, and time for the important things in life, and most especially, time to get to know our Lord.
+In fact, many traditional Orders holding to the old forms of dress and life are experiencing some growth.
+Young people are looking for a way to serve God and His people in this world and they are looking for a committed life, a life full of love, hard work, and time for the important things in life.
+Most especially, they seek time to get to know our Lord.

-The Anglican Catholic Church is a small Church, with a small number of Religious, but as we draw closer into communion with other continuing Anglican Churches internationally, so too more opportunities will develop for the Religious Life in our Communion.
+The Anglican Catholic Church is a small Church with a small number of Religious.
+However, as we draw closer into communion with other continuing Anglican Churches internationally, so too more opportunities will develop for the Religious Life in our Communion.

 So, how about you?

 Would you like more information?
 We would be most happy to talk to anyone who is interested in what we are doing.
 There is room for everyone who has an interest in Religious Life, whether you are just curious, just starting out, or are a long time member of one of the Religious Orders in the ACC.
-There is someone who would be more than happy to talk to you by phone, converse by e-mail or even snailmail, or, perhaps, just sit down and have a chat sometime.
+There is someone who would be more than happy to talk to you by phone, converse by e-mail or even “snail-mail”.
+Perhaps we can just sit down and have a chat sometime.

 Seek us out.